 “In preparation for the research trip, I was researching the possible types of salamanders we would come across,” says Hailey, who minors in chemistry in addition to her concentration in integrative biology.
 “I expected the salamanders to be large and quick, which would make them hard to catch, when in actuality, they are smaller in size and quite calm.
 Overall, finding and catching the salamanders turned out to be much easier than I anticipated.”

-Hailey, along with Natalie De La Cruz ’22 and Tatiana Rodriguez ’23, were the first students in Dr. Obed Hernández-Gómez’s research group to begin a series of fieldwork assignments this semester to evaluate the effect of the 2020 Northern California wildfires on local salamander populations and their microbiomes.
+Hailey, along with Natalie De La Cruz ’22 and Tatiana Rodriguez ’23, were the first students in Dr. Obed Hernández-Gómez’s research group to begin a series of fieldwork assignments during the 2020 fall semester to evaluate the effect of the 2020 Northern California wildfires on local salamander populations and their microbiomes.
 Their first trip took them to Bear Valley Trail in Point Reyes National Seashore where the Woodward Fire started last August and destroyed nearly 5,000 acres before it was 100 percent contained almost two months later.

 According to Dr. Hernández-Gómez, the wildfires of 2020 are attributed to climate change, and data shows that fire frequencies might intensify with time.
 This poses a risk to wildlife, as populations may not be able to adapt to this rapid change.
 Salamanders are usually highly abundant in forest floors, and serve important roles in forest ecosystems, ranging from predators to prey.
 The natural history of these animals also makes them important indicators of ecosystem health.